 SEP IRAs Contribution Limits for 2018 are the lesser of $55,000 or 25% of taxable income.
 Though limits are equal for employers and employees, employers make all contributions, which must be directly proportional for all employees.
 Contributions can be variable from one month to the next but must be vested immediately.

 If a business owner works for a company where they’re eligible for a 401(k), they may be able to establish a SEP through their own business while still participating in their 401(k) at work.
 If their 401(k) contributions are less than $55,000, they can contribute the difference to their SEP, provided their total contributions don’t exceed 25% of their taxable income.

 If a SEP IRA is specifically structured to allow for non-SEP contributions by employees, plan participants over age 50 may also elect to make up to $6,000 catch-up contributions through salary deferrals.
 These are the only employee deferrals allowed by employees participating in a SEP IRA.

-How SIMPLE IRAs Stack Up: Contribution Limit Comparison
+How SEP IRAs Stack Up: Contribution Limit Comparison

 |Type of Plan||Employee Contribution Limit||Total Contribution Limit (w/o Catch Up Contributions)|

 *Contributions must be from employers, rather than through employee deferrals.

 “SEPs, by design, are simplified so the challenges administratively are minimal – the only challenge has been on funding implementation.
 The other challenge that I have seen is what I call Money Market/saving fatigue- funding a SEP at $54,000 in one lump sum has a constraining effect on cash flow.
 Implementation of funding is often better on a monthly basis.”